spazznolo/spazznolo.github.io/_posts/2020-08-28-nhl-player-pick-probabilities.markdown

 </p>
 <h1>Dampening Player Distributions</h1>
 <p>
-Talk about ‘makeshift prior’ and how the deviation created by it is better than that of the raw data because it is observed deviation vs likely bad user predictions.
+Player distributions are dampened by the variance observed in prior years.
+This is superior to the variance in the raw data because, in this case, it is caused by actual deviations as opposed to what are likely bad user predicitons.
 </p>